-Evergreen tufted groundcover, which grows to 10 cm tall but may spread to form a colony several metres wide, spreading by stolons.
+A herbaceous, and evergreen groundcover, which grows to 10 cm tall, but may spread to form a colony several metres wide, spreading by stolons.

-The fruits are capsules and the mature seeds are brown.
+The fruits are capsules.
+In this species, they are to 6 mm long and and the mature seeds are brown.

 Can become invasive in favourable conditions but it is easy to control if necessary.

-Grows in fire-prone environments, and likely has the ability to regenerate from stolons.
+Grows in fire-prone environments, and appears to have the ability to regenerate from stolons.